beekbin/capsnet_pytorch/README.md

 ![](images/reconstruction_results.gif)

-`runs/example` directory has a tesorboard event file when trained with the default training configuration, so that you can check more details.
+`runs/example` directory has a tesorboard event file when trained at the default configuration so that you can check more details.

 ## License